This is my catch-all page for those photos which are not people or places.

 Doesn't this just scream, "'America"?

 Take photos of the things you love.

 From the time I bought this Badass in 2005, I loved every moment I drove her.
 Sadly, her clutch, low stance, and Roush Suspension began to wear on my body.

 During our seventeen years together, I probably took a thousand photos of her - Bess at the Beach, Bess on the Blue Ridge, Bess at Battlefields, Bess in Barracks, Bess on her Birthday, and Bess with Beautiful Girls.

-I sold her this past Spring and I already miss her, but . . .
-I have my photographs of her.
+I sold her in the Spring of 2022 and I miss her, but . . .
+I have my photographs.

 "Time it was and what a time it was.
 It was a time of innocence, a time of confidences.
 Long ago, it must be, I have a photograph.
 Preserves your memory; they're all that's left you." ~ Paul Simon

 Day One at The Logan Martin Lake House, 24 May 2005, Bess with Bee

 I learned a lesson this day - when walking somewhere new, take your camera.
 I ran across this old workhorse while walking a new path close to my neighborhood.
 All I had with me was my cellphone.